corretto/amazon-corretto-crypto-provider/README.md

 ./bin/bundle-accp.sh 2.3.3 linux-x86_64
 ```

-To find the the available versions and classifiers, please checkout Maven central.
+To find the available versions and classifiers, please checkout Maven central.

 Some notes on the bundling scripts:
 * One needs to run the bundling script only once.
-* The bundling is not idempotent: runing the script on a JDK that has ACCP bundled in it could result in undefined behavior.
+* The bundling is not idempotent: running the script on a JDK that has ACCP bundled in it could result in undefined behavior.
 * There is no unbundling.
 Please do a fresh install of the JDK if you need to remove ACCP from your JDK.

 ### Manual
 Manual installation requires acquiring the provider and adding it to your classpath.
 You can either download a prebuilt version of the provider or build it yourself.
-Adding a jar to your classpath is highly application and build-system dependant and we cannot provide specific guidance.
+Adding a jar to your classpath is highly application and build-system dependent and we cannot provide specific guidance.

 #### Download from GitHub releases
 The most recent version of our provider will always be on our official [releases](https://github.com/corretto/amazon-corretto-crypto-provider/releases) page.